run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/knowledge/use/index-knowledge.md

 # Index knowledge

-This feature allows the user to manually trigger the indexing of knowledge directly through the knowledge management interface, this feature is useful when some registry was not indexed automatically after clicking on "Publish".
+This feature allows the user to manually trigger the indexing of knowledge directly through the knowledge management interface, this feature is useful when some registry was not indexed automatically on documents that have the value "Publish" equal to "Yes".

 ## Before getting started